-By now, it is hopefully common knowledge that children should face the rear of the vehicle for at least 2 years, but eventually kids do need to ride forward facing because they’ve outgrown their car seats in rear facing mode.
+By now, we hope it is common knowledge that children should face the rear of the vehicle for at least 2 years, but eventually kids do need to ride forward facing because they’ve outgrown their car seats in rear facing mode.

 While many of us may remember leisurely flopping around the back seat as our parents drove us places, forward facing harnessed seats intended to protect the child in the event of a crash were first introduced by Leonard Rivkin of Colorado, and patented in 1962.
 1 Before that invention, ‘child seats’ were merely containment or entertainment devices, with no particular crash worthiness.

 Nine years later, in 1971, the federal government began regulating child passenger safety standards, and states began introducing child passenger safety laws.
 Today we have FMVSS 213, which specifies all standards for child passenger safety seats.
 It regulates aspects including head and knee excursion (how far the head and knees can travel in the event of a crash), likelihood of a head injury, and force on the chest, as well as multiple other aspects including labeling, containment, and padding.
 2

 The forward facing seat consists of a harness with five points of contact: one at each shoulder, one at each hip, and one between the thighs.

 Car seats usually (but not always) have a hard exterior shell that’s made up of some combination of plastics or metals.
 In addition, many car seats have energy absorbing foam in the interior — either expanded polypropylene (EPP) or expanded polystyrene, aka, styrofoam (EPS) foam, similar to the foam found in bicycle helmets.

 Your child’s seat may also have an adjustable head restraint.
 This type of harness adjusts easily, usually by squeezing a handle.
 For forward facing use, the harness is placed at or above the child’s shoulders then tightened to pass the pinch test.